-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bennington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bennington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bennington is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bennington who work in office and administrative support (10.61%), sales jobs (9.91%), and personal care services (9.40%).

-The overall education level of Bennington citizens is substantially higher than the typical US community, as 30.31% of adults in Bennington have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Bennington citizens is substantially higher than the typical US community, as 30.31% of adults in Bennington have at least a bachelor's degree.

 The per capita income in Bennington in 2010 was $24,986, which is lower middle income relative to Vermont, and middle income relative to the rest of the US.
 This equates to an annual income of $99,944 for a family of four.
 However, Bennington contains both very wealthy and poor people as well.